Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

-When the pump-probe delay is sufficiently large such that the Coulomb energy is negligible ($KER_{CE}$<0.05 eV when t>2.5 ps), the measured KER is entirely contributed from $KER_{PD}$ during photodissociation, which has already saturated at t=50 fs.
-Therefore, it is convenient to compare the simulated $KER_{PD}$ at t>50 fs with the measured KER at t>2.5 ps, as shown in Fig. \ref{fig5}.
-The overall shape and peak positions of the simulated $\text{KER}_{PD}$ signals shows good agreement with the experimentally measured KER.
-The relative height between the two peaks in our simulation is slightly different from the experiment, which reflects the branching ratio in our simulation is higher than the experiment.
+Therefore, it is convenient to compare the simulated $\mathrm{KER_{PD}}$(t>50 fs) with the measured KER(t>2.5 ps), as shown in Fig. \ref{fig5}.
+The overall shape and peak positions of the simulated $\mathrm{KER_{PD}}$ signals shows good agreement with the experimentally measured KER.
+The relative height between the two peaks in our simulation is slightly different from the experiment, which reflects that the branching ratio in our simulation is higher than in the experiment.
 This can be attributed to the limitation of the present surface hopping model.
-Another reason is that we neglect the small fraction of dipole transitions to the $^1\text{Q}_1$ state that mostly leads to dissociations in I channel.
+Another reason is that we neglect the small fraction of dipole transitions to the $^1\text{Q}_1$ state that mostly leads to dissociations into the I channel.